The Current State of Cannabis in West Virginia

 2021

 2021 saw SB 231 come into play, amending several sections of the Medical Cannabis Act, including approved conditions and patient fees.
-Finally, the state smoothened the edges of the state’s Medical Cannabis Program, and it became available for patient registration.
+Finally, the state smoothened the edges of its Medical Cannabis Program, and it became available for patient registration.
 However, they blocked attempts to include edibles in the list of permitted forms of medical cannabis.

 It was not until November 12, 2021, that the first dispensary opened in West Virginia.